AvtsVivek/Az204WthTerraform/src/tf-files/870350-cosmos-time-to-live/ReadMe.md

-# Composite Index
+# Time to live

-- Demos Composite Index in Cosmos db
+- Demos Time to live or ttl

 - We can add a database and container, but not item.